AbstractThinker0/quran-roots/README.md

 This repository hosts a list of Quranic roots and their derivatives in JSON format: [quranRoots.json](https://github.com/AbstractThinker0/quran-roots/blob/master/quranRoots.json).
 The list is based on the roots compilation from the Zekr.org App and can be found at [quran-root.txt](https://github.com/AbstractThinker0/quran-roots/blob/master/txt/quran-root.txt), This list is compatible with [Tanzil Project Quran text](https://tanzil.net/download/).
 Please note that this list has not been verified for accuracy.

+An usage example can be found at:

+- https://tadabor.pages.dev/roots ( Browse through all the compilation roots and retrieve the verses employed by a root )
+- https://tadabor.pages.dev/inspector ( Browse through the quran with the ability to inspect any word to get its root and the derivations of that root )

 # Issues in the original compilation

 We have identified a few flaws in the original list: